averagephotographer/NeuralNet/README.md

-Homemade MNIST neural network written in Java.
-For Dr. Dub's AI class
+Homemade MNIST neural network written in Java for Dr. Dub's AI class

 ### note: training and testing data is assumed to be stored like this: